Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Before electric amplification, instruments such as the banjo and acoustic guitar were commonplace.
 The acoustic and Spanish guitar differ in many ways.
 These include the internal bracing, the strings, and the number of frets.
 The playing style is also different.

 Acoustic guitars generally use steel strings.
 Classical and spanish guitars use nylon strings.
 These have lower tension than acoustic steel-string guitars.
 This makes classical and spanish guitar easier to play for beginners.
-With the softer-feeling strings and lower tension, they are more gentle on the fingers.
+With the softer-feeling strings and lower tension, they are more gentle on the fingers and better-suited for finger picking.

 Acoustic guitars usually have a larger body than classical spanish guitars.
 The classical guitar has a wider neck, with more space between strings.

 Spanish flamenco guitars are different than classical guitars.
-Spanish flamenco guitarists often accompany singers and dancers.
-Because of this, flamenco guitars have a different build.
+Spanish flamenco guitar is often used to accompany singers and dancers.
+Because of this, the standard flamenco guitar has a different build.
 In design, they closely resemble classical Spanish guitars.
-But flamenco guitars have a thinner guitar top, different bracing inside.
+But a flamenco guitar has a thinner guitar top, different bracing inside.
 The string tension may be lower, and the strings closer to the fretboard.
 The neck may also be flatter, depending on the builder.

 Spanish Guitar Techniques

-We play Spanish guitar by plucking the strings with the right-hand fingers.
+We play Spanish guitar by plucking the strings (aka finger picking) with the right-hand fingers.
 On the modern guitar, the right-hand nails are grown to assist with projection and speed.
 There are many guitarists that play without nails, but most use a combination of nail and flesh.

 The right-hand fingers are called P, I, M, A, and C. The names come from the Spanish language.